icapps/flutter-signed-json/README.md

 - Key ID: Specify: signed_json
 - Show X.509: No

+Remove the use/kid/alg

 Copy
 ### Get the decryption key
-Copy the encryption key & remove the use/kid/alg
+Copy the encryption key